dppdppd/Trunkfish/README.md

 ## How do I use Trunkfish?

   1. First, read this README.
-  2. Next, copy all of these files into a permanent new home, such as ~/Trunkfish/
+  2. Copy all of these files into a permanent new home, such as ~/Trunkfish/, or git clone git://github.com/idomagal/Trunkfish.git
   3. Edit trunkfish.cfg to suit your backup.
-In the least you'll need to change the backup destination to match the name of the directory you'll be backing up into.
   4. type 'sudo ./trunkfi.sh --first-time'